macarthur-lab/omim/README.md

 ### e.g. python src/parse_omim.py --hgnc data/gene_symbol_thesaurus.txt --use --output data/use_omim_table.txt

-gene_symbol_thesaurus is a file which maps gene aliases to the corresponding HGNC symbol.
-Aliases will either map to zero or 1 HGNC symbol; however, multiple aliases can map to the same HGNC symbol.
+gene_symbol_thesaurus.txt is a file which maps gene aliases to the corresponding HGNC symbol.
+Aliases will map to at most one HGNC symbol; however, multiple aliases can map to the same HGNC symbol.
 This can get complicated so the schema we've adopted is to have three columns which describe how the gene names were processed: genes, hgnc_synonyms, and hgnc_genes.

 "genes" is a pipe-delimited field containing all the gene names listed in the OMIM database for a given entry.